All Episodes

 The Universal Service Fund is what this is called.

-1.7 billion paid for scruels and libraries to connect to the internet, two smaller funds subsidize phone service for the poor and rural health care facilities.
+Two smaller funds subsidize phone service for the poor and rural health care facilities.

 That money is paid directly to phone companies that do business in mostly rural areas where the cost of delivering service is high.

-Phone service, cell phone service can mean internet accessibility in rural areas.
+Phone service, cell phone service, can mean internet accessibility in rural areas.

-We got a bottomless pit tax that should be getting everybody phone service and internet connectability.
+We've got a bottomless pit tax that should be getting everybody phone service and internet connectability.

 We need handkerchiefs because the poor, as always, are being left out.